serban-petrescu/aws-proto-cognito-appsync-gpt/README.md

  - Answering questions together and then committing the answer back to the Q&A site,
  - Moderating questions.
 If any question is rude, obnoxious, offensive or otherwise reprehensive, it should be deleted.

-If you're using the Action to communicate with the site's API, make sure to escape any special characters in the path parameters that you are passing (e.g., # signs in IDs).
+This is the GraphQL schema of the site's API:

 ```graphql
 type Question {